jaymandz/gdw-breakout/README.md

 Last commits were on December 12, 2022.
 Whew!

 Anyway, I tried setting this repo up in a Pearl Linux 13 system (which is based on Debian 12).
 I had to install the libraries listed below first.
-This sould serve as a guide for Linux users who want to run this game on what to install first:
+This should serve as a guide for Linux users who want to run this game on what to install first:

 - `libfreetype6-dev`
 - `libportmidi-dev`